mattdmayberry/Accountable-Politics---Social-Network/README.md

 ## Accountable Politics

+Accountable Politics is a social media app designed to combat the spread of false political information on social platforms.
+Conceived during the 2016 election campaign due to the prevalence of misleading political claims, the app remains in prototype mode, offering users the opportunity to fact-check and verify posts, and is open for cloning and further development by the community.

 ### Setup

 This assumes you're running OSX and already have [Homebrew](http://brew.sh/) installed as well as an [ssh key added to your github account](https://help.github.com/articles/generating-an-ssh-key/).